projectwizards/MerlinProjectMCPB/README.md

 ## Install

-Download `MerlinProject.mcpb` from the [releases](../../releases) page and open it with Claude Desktop, which will offer to install it.
-To build the archive from source instead:
+Build the extension archive from source, then open the resulting `MerlinProject.mcpb` with Claude Desktop, which will offer to install it:

 ```sh
 npm install